tytydraco/yessleep/out/My_aunt_sent_me_a_letter_in_the_mail_I_think_theres_something_wrong_with_my_town.md

 “Mr. Rinefer,” I cheered, though it probably came out as a rasp.

 My throat was still burning.
 I reached my hand up to put pressure on the pain, realizing there was a large gash through it.
-The blood wasn’t Mr. Rinefer sat beside me on the ground as the police officers spoke to me, the EMTs readying the gurney.
+The blood beginning to scab, but every breath was fire.
+Mr. Rinefer sat beside me on the ground as the police officers spoke to me, the EMTs readying the gurney.
 I couldn’t speak, only communicating through nods and head shakes.
 When we got to the hospital, Sheriff Shaw was waiting in my room.
 Or maybe he got there after I woke up.
 I think they stitched up my neck before we first spoke, but I swear I remember him before that.

 “So you were walking in the woods and found the well, correct?”
 Shaw had asked.
 I tried to answer, unable to speak because of the swelling in my vocal chords.
 “Then you slipped and hit your head.”